Have you ever wondered why 100% cotton fabric is the fabric of choice by most quilters? There are several main reasons why this is so:

 In quilted wall hangings this was not a big problem.
 But in bed and lap quilts this certainly over time proved to be problematic.
 There were benefits to polyester cotton blends being used in quilt making but as you can see below the problems were quite significant to a quilters end result.

-As quilting became more popular, and well known quilters began working with manufacturers designers, the range of 100% cotton quilting fabric available on the market grew.
+As quilting has become more popular over the years, and well known quilters began working with manufacturers designers, the range of 100% cotton quilting fabric available on the market grew.
 Today there is a fabulous range of 100% quilting cotton fabric on the market.
 In fact there is a huge range that can be sourced both at your local shops as well as online.